mohamedELBAHA/Semantic-Segmentation-with-Transformer/README.md

 ####  4. Training

-Run the train script on synapse dataset.
+Run the train script on synapse dataset: python train.py

-python train.py

 ### Acknowledgement:
 The work was supervised by Mr Pierre-Henri Conze and Mr Vincent Jaouen.